 The property was dirty, no one answered their phone calls, it looked nothing how it was supposed to, and your guests couldn’t even get in when they arrived.
 They want a refund.

 When travelers book your property, they come in with expectations that they hope are exceeded.
 When their experience with your rental falls short of those expectations because of mishaps, slipups, or miscommunications, they might request refunds for parts – or all – of their stay.

 In the case of guests requesting a refund, it is a good idea to outline exactly how and when you give refunds in different situations.
 You must be prepared for any type of situation to ensure that you are being fair to your guests, without allowing yourself to get taken advantage of.

 The most successful owners know that to run a smooth rental and acquire rave reviews, you need to double check everything, be communicative, and offer guests topnotch hospitality.

 They also understand that even when you’re positive that you’ve done everything to ensure a great guest experience, things can still go wrong.
-To avoid complaints as much as possible, it’s worth checking out the the tools, services, and solutions that are now available to homeowners.
+To avoid complaints as much as possible, it’s worth checking out the tools, services, and solutions that are now available to homeowners.

 Properly’s app offers the ideal system for ensuring your vacation rental is guest-ready after every cleaning, before every single check in.
 It adds another layer of quality assurance to your housekeeping process give your guests the best possible experience and avoid unnecessary headaches that can come with being a vacation rental owner.